notahat/advent-of-code-2023/README.md

 Got this one super quick!
 Realised that you could boil this down to finding the roots of a quadratic equation, and did that straight away for part one.
 The same approach worked for part 2, so it fell out in a couple of minutes.

+### Day 7: Camel Cards

+This was a good one to roughly TDD.
+Part one was straightforward, although I made a couple of simple mistakes that meant I submitted some wrong answers.

+Part two was easy once I figured out you just had to identify the most common card in the hand, and make the wildcards match that.

+### Day 8: Haunted Wasteland

+This one was fun!
+I started out trying to bruteforce part 2, but gave up after running it for a while.
+The problem hinted that the answer would be really big.

+Once I looked at the data it was straightforward.
+From each starting node, you get a regularly repeating cycle.
+Once you know how long these cycles are, you can find the least common multiple of them to get the answer.

+This is slightly dissatisfiying, as it's not a general solution to the problem.
+Input data that didn't have these straightfroward would be much harder.